TUM-Dev/Campus-Backend/README.md

 to enable the metrics endpoint.
 All the other environment variables are optional and only needed if the InfluxDB instance needs to be set up.
 If `INFLUXDB_URL` or `INFLUXDB_ADMIN_TOKEN` are not set, the metrics endpoint will be disabled.

+## iOS Push Notifications Service
+The iOS Push Notifications Service can be used to send push notifications to iOS devices.

 ## Visual Studio Code
 There are already predefined Visual Studio Code launch tasks for debugging the client and server.